 On February 27, 2023, the company received a deficit notice from the Ben Gurion Airport Customs House concerning the purchase of a private aircraft.
 The deficit notice claims that the company's acquisition of the aircraft is an import into Israel, and, as a result, it was obliged to pay purchase tax and VAT for the acquisition.
 The company disputes that any tax or VAT is owed.
 On July 26, 2023, the Customs House's definitive response was received, with the deficit notice still intact.
 The current claimed amount of the deficit notice is approximately \$3.6 million.
 The Company paid the deficit notice under protest and filed a claim with the district court on December 12, 2023.
-The Customs House submitted its statement of defense on April 17, 2024.
+The Customs House submitted its statement of defense on April 17, 2024 and the Company submitted its response to the statement of defense on June 16.
+A pre-trial meeting has been scheduled with the court for November 14, 2024.
 The Company intends to pursue this case vigorously.